mongodb/terraform-provider-mongodbatlas/TROUBLESHOOTING.md

 }
 ```

-2. User can try to maintain order when using `dynamic`.
-For example, by using a `type = list()` variable as shown in the example below:
+2. User can try to maintain order when using `dynamic` by using a `type = list()` variable as shown in the example below:

 ```
 variable "region_configs_list" {